firefly-oss/lib-ecm/docs/guides/azure-integration.md

 # Azure Blob Storage Integration Guide

+> **⚠️ IMPLEMENTATION STATUS: PLANNED**
+>
+> This guide describes the planned Azure Blob Storage integration for the Firefly ECM Library.
+The Azure adapter is **not yet implemented** but is planned for a future release.
+This guide serves as a design specification and implementation roadmap.
+>
+> **Currently Available Adapters:**
+> - ✅ **S3 Adapter** - Fully implemented and tested (21/21 tests passing)
+> - ✅ **DocuSign Adapter** - Fully implemented and tested (10/10 tests passing)
+>
+> **Planned Adapters:**
+> - 🚧 **Azure Blob Adapter** - Design complete, implementation planned
+> - 🚧 **Alfresco Adapter** - Design planned
+> - 🚧 **MinIO Adapter** - Design planned

-This guide demonstrates how to integrate Azure Blob Storage as a document storage backend for the Firefly ECM Library.
+This guide demonstrates how to integrate Azure Blob Storage as a document storage backend for the Firefly ECM Library once the adapter is implemented.
 Azure Blob Storage provides enterprise-grade cloud storage with global availability and strong consistency.

 ## Table of Contents